PhylomatX/Cumulo/README.md

 + #### preprocessing

     + **calculate_statistics.py**: Can be used to calculate mean, variance and class weights for a given dataset.
 Example:
-    `python scripts/calculate_statistics.py --path <data_path> --sample_number 1000 --tile_number 16` to use 16 tiles of
+    `python scripts/preprocessing/calculate_statistics.py --path <data_path> --sample_number 10 --tile_number 16` to use
-    1000 nc files for calculating the statistic.
+    16 tiles of 10 nc files for calculating the statistic.

     + **filter_artefacts_and_nolabels.py**: The CUMULO dataset contains nc files where missing data was filled up with the nearest available data.
 This script can be used to filter these artefacts (vertical lines with equal values).
 There also exist nc files without labels.
 This script creates a list of these files which can be used to exclude them from training.
-Example:`python scripts/filter_artefacts_and_nolabels.py --path <data_path>
+Example:`python scripts/preprocessing/filter_artefacts_and_nolabels.py --path
-    --removed_path <other_path>` to sort nc files with artefacts into 'other_path' and to save a list of nc files without labels in 'data_path'
+    <data_path> --removed_path <other_path>` to sort nc files with artefacts into 'other_path' and to save a list
+    of nc files without labels in 'data_path'.

 + #### pipeline